gcweeks/noncents-api-docs/source/includes/_users.md

 To specify which Accounts to track, pass in an array `tracking[]` that contains the ID of each Account you want to track.
 To specify an Account to deduct money into each week, pass in the key `deposit` with the ID of the Account as its value.
 Similarly, for the Account to deduct money from, use the `source` key.

 You may use this route do set multiple Accounts at once.
 For example, you can track multiple Accounts and add the source/deposit Accounts all in one call.
 This route is also idempotent, meaning that adding Accounts as source/deposit/tracking multiple times will not have any adverse effects.
 Similarly, passing in a new source/deposit Account will override the previous ones.
 Passing in a new tracking Account will add it to the array of Accounts to track.
 If instead you wish to remove a tracking Account, use the `DELETE` REST call for this same route.
 For more information on deleting Accounts, see the relevant section in the documentation.

+To add a source or deposit account, the User must already be authenticated with Dwolla (via the `POST users/me/dwolla` route) and the Account must be authenticated with the Plaid Auth product (if the Account already has the Connect product, it must be upgraded using the `POST users/me/plaid_upgrade` route).
+To add a tracking account, the Account must be authenticated with the Plaid Connect product (if the Account already has the Auth product, it must be upgraded using the `POST users/me/plaid_upgrade` route).

 ### HTTP Request